Cellular Automata and Bootstrap Percolation: Freezing, monotonicity and measures

-\begin{definition} Let $\mu \in \meas(S^{\Z^2})$ and let $f$ be a cellular automaton on $S^{\Z^2}$.
+\begin{definition} Let $\mu \in \meas(A^{\Z^d})$ and let $f$ be a cellular automaton on $A^{\Z^d}$.
 We say $f$ \emph{trivializes} $\mu$, if $|\Omega_f^\mu| = 1$. \end{definition}

-In cellular automata literature, a CA $f$ is called \emph{$\mu$-nilpotent} if $\Omega_f^\mu = \{x\}$ for some unary configuration $x \in S^{\Z^2}$.
+In cellular automata literature, a CA $f$ is called \emph{$\mu$-nilpotent} if $\Omega_f^\mu = \{x\}$ for some unary configuration $x \in A^{\Z^d}$.

-If $P$ is a poset with a maximal element $m$, and $f$ is a freezing CA on $P^{\Z^2}$ that trivializes a full-support Bernoulli measure, then the limit measure must of course be concentrated on the $m$-uniform point.
+If $P$ is a poset with a maximal element $m$, and $f$ is a freezing CA on $P^{\Z^d}$ that trivializes a full-support product measure, then the limit measure must of course be concentrated on the $m$-uniform point.

-\begin{lemma} Let $P$ be a finite poset, $\mu \in \meas_\sigma(P^{\Z^2})$ of full support and $f$ a freezing cellular automaton on $P^{\Z^2}$.
-The following conditions are equivalent: \begin{itemize} \item $f$ trivializes $\mu$ \item $\lim_{n} f^n(\mu) = \delta_x$ for some (unary) $x \in P^{\Z^2}$ \item for some $p \in P$ and $\mu$-almost every $x$, we have $f^n(x)_{\vec z} = p$ for all $\vec z \in \Z^2$ and all large enough $n \in \N$ (depending on $\vec z$). \end{itemize} \end{lemma}
+\begin{lemma} Let $P$ be a finite poset, $\mu \in \meas_\sigma(P^{\Z^d})$ of full support and $f$ a freezing cellular automaton on $P^{\Z^d}$.
+The following conditions are equivalent: \begin{itemize} \item $f$ trivializes $\mu$ \item $\lim_{n} f^n(\mu) = \delta_x$ for some (unary) $x \in P^{\Z^d}$ \item for some $p \in P$ and $\mu$-almost every $x$, we have $f^n(x)_{\vec z} = p$ for all $\vec z \in \Z^d$ and all large enough $n \in \N$ (depending on $\vec z$). \end{itemize} \end{lemma}

-\begin{proof} Suppose that $f$ trivializes $\mu$, so that $\Omega_f^\mu = \{x\}$ for some $x \in P^{\Z^2}$.
-Since $\mu$ is shift-invariant, for each $\vec v \in \Z^2$ we have
+\begin{proof} Suppose that $f$ trivializes $\mu$, so that $\Omega_f^\mu = \{x\}$ for some $x \in P^{\Z^d}$.
+Since $\mu$ is shift-invariant, for each $\vec v \in \Z^d$ we have

 and hence there exists $p \in P$ such that $x = \unif{p}$ is unary.
 Thus, for each finite pattern $w$ containing an occurrence of some $q \in P \setminus \{p\}$ we have $\lim_n f^n \mu([w]) = 0$, and for each all-$p$ pattern $w'$ we have $\lim_n f^n \mu([w']) = 1$.
 This implies $\lim_n f^n \mu = \delta_x$, the second item.
 The converse is clear, so the first two items are equivalent.